switchdin/eng-practices/review/reviewer/speed.md

+## Summary

+* Code reviews should be conducted asap without interrupting a focused task.
+* Individual response speed is more important than the overall review process time.
+* Slow individual response speed result in slower overall development
+* Reviewers should request developlers to split a massive PR into smaller PRs.

 ## Why Should Code Reviews Be Fast? {#why}

 **At SwitchDin, we optimize for the speed at which a team of developers can produce